Mechanism of Action

 Several forms of iodine are available in oral supplementation.
 Potassium iodide (KI) is the pharmaceutical reference, used in most clinical studies and public health programmes.
 Sodium iodide offers comparable properties but is less common in formulations.
 Seaweed extracts (kelp, bladderwrack) provide iodine in organic form, with variable content from batch to batch, making dosing less reproducible.

 Recommended daily intake is approximately 150 µg for adults.
 The upper safety limit is set at 600 µg/day in Europe.
-The dosage in the Singular formula is expressed in µg and adjusted according to each user's nutritional profile.
-Potassium iodide was selected for its analytical reproducibility and compatibility with the other bioactives in the formula.
+The dosage in the Singular formula is expressed in µg of elemental iodine, the form in which reference intakes and the safety limit are established.
+Potassium iodide was selected for the fixed, known ratio between the salt and the iodine it provides, and for its compatibility with the other bioactives in the formula.

 In the Singular Formula